gaow/mvarbvs/dsc/README.md

 ./run.sos convert
 ```

-Then run the benchmark from `mnm.sh`.
+Then run the benchmark from `*.dsc`.
 To see what are available for example,

 ```
-dsc mnm.dsc -h
+dsc susie.dsc -h
 ```

 **Do not edit `*.dsc` under this folder, or any scripts under `modules/` folder.